G. Pape

 - -u [:]user[:group]

-- drop permissions.
-Set uid and gid to the user’s uid and gid, as found in
+drop permissions.
+Set uid and gid to the user's uid and gid, as

-set the gid to group’s gid, as found in /etc/group, instead of user’s gid.
+to group's gid, as found in /etc/group, instead of

-all group arguments are interpreted as uid and gids respectively, and not
+group arguments are interpreted as uid and gids respectively,

-looked up in the password or group file.
-All supplementary groups are removed.
+and not looked up in the password or group file.
+All supplementary

 - -c n

-- concurrency.
+concurrency.
 Handle up to n connections simultaneously.
-Default is 30.
+Default

 - -C n[:msg]

-are n active connections from one IP address, new incoming connections
+connections from one IP address, new incoming connections from this IP

-from this IP address are closed immediately.
-If n is followed by :msg, the
+address are closed immediately.
+If n is followed by

 - -h